dpella/WebDP/README.md

 consortium](https://terminet-h2020.eu/).

 # License
 Distributed under the Apache License Version 2.0.
-See LICENSE.txt for more information.
+See [LICENSE](LICENSE) for more information.